 - Steady as she goes – because interaction levels play a big part in your success on Facebook, it’s important to maintain a consistent presence.

-- Word count – the recommendations for word count varies depending on who you ask; however, we recommend no more than 140 characters per post.
+- Word count – the recommendations for word count varies depending on who you ask; however, we recommend no more than 140 characters per post because longer posts are not completely visible in the newsfeed.

 For more information about maximizing your Facebook results, we recommend the following: